KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 This script is based on [snips-record-personal-hotword](https://github.com/snipsco/snips-record-personal-hotword).

-It have been converted to python3, cleaned, enhanced and rhasspied!
+It have been converted to python3, cleaned, enhanced and snowboyed!

 It will guide you through recording three wave sample files to later generate your custom wakeword pdml file for Rhasspy (or whatever use snowboy wakeword).